 This article explores the pros and cons of one of Logitech’s most popular touchscreen universal remote controls.

 The 950 is one of Logitech’s top-of-the-line Harmony universal remotes and is its best IR-based smart home automation remote control.

-The 950 gives you full control of your TV, movies, music, gaming consoles as well as the other devices in your entertainment arsenal.
+The 950 gives you full control of your TV, movies, music, and gaming consoles, as well as the other devices in your entertainment arsenal.
 The sleek and sophisticated design features a color touchscreen, motion sensing, and an ample amount of vibration [haptic] feedback when buttons are pressed.

-In addition, the newer redesigned remote offers an improved button layout over its predecessor the Harmony Ultimate One.
-The 950 also offers a replaceable, rechargeable battery with 20% greater capacity over the previous version.
+In addition, the newer redesigned remote offers an improved button layout over its predecessor, the Harmony Ultimate One.
+The 950 also offers a replaceable, rechargeable battery with 20% greater capacity than the previous version.

 Logitech Harmony 950 Video Review

 Check out this helpful video review below from JQ of TeQCreation.